Raghav-Guru/Atlas-Workshop/README.md

 **Step 3.3 :** If table atlas_janus doesn’t show up in last command output, then issue could be (a) atlas user is not allowed to access the atlas_janus table (b) Table atlas_janus doesnt exist.

 Verify if table exists using Hbase keytab.
-Login to any other of the Hbase host to use hbase keytab.
+Login to any of the Hbase hosts to use hbase keytab.

 ```
  # export HBASE_PROCESS_DIR=$(ls -1drt /var/run/cloudera-scm-agent/process/*hbase-REGIONSERVER | tail -1)